School of Global Studies

 - become engaged world citizens.

-In addition to coursework at the University of Idaho, language majors are required to fulfill an international experience requirement (eight week minimum) by completing an approved study abroad program or international internship or faculty-led experience or a combination of all.
-This experience should take place after the student has finished language study through the intermediate (200) level.
+In addition to coursework at the University of Idaho, language majors are required to fulfill an international experience requirement (eight week minimum) by completing an approved study abroad program or international internship or faculty-led experience or a combination of all, or take FLEN 4010.
+Participation in a study abroad program or doing an international internship should take place after the student has finished language study through the intermediate (2000) level.
 The study abroad program, internship, or faculty-led experience must receive prior approval from the student’s advisor.
 Shorter international experiences exceptions can be considered in case of extraordinary financial or family circumstances.

-If a student has already studied a language in high school, they may be eligible to receive vertically-related course credits simply by completing a more advanced course at UI.
+If a student has already studied a language in high school, they may be eligible to receive vertically-related course credits simply by completing a more advanced course at U of I.

 Majors